radarlabs/react-native-radar/js/ui/README.md

 Adding an address search autocomplete is similarly easy.
 Our `<Autocomplete>` element is comprised of a TextInput and Flatlist with the results.

+The example below provides optional `location` and `onSelect` props to the component.
+Providing a location will improve autocomplete result quality.
+Without it, the API utilizes the IP address location to rank results.

 ```
 import Radar, { Map } from 'react-native-radar';

 export default function App() {
     const [location, setLocation] = useState(null);

     Radar.trackOnce().then((result) => {